giobros/torsionator/README.md

 PDB_FILE_DIR="your_folder_path"  # CHANGE THIS! folder (full path) that contains $PDB_FILE_NAME_ROOT.pdb METHOD="obi"                     # "all" | "mace" | "obi", NN calculator to use (default: obi)
 DIHEDRAL="all"                   # "all" | "[a,b,c,d]" | "print" (0-based indices): "all" to scan all rotatable bonds; "print" to list them; "[a,b,c,d]" for a specific one.
-CONF_ANALYSIS="false"            # "true" | "false" | "none", "false" → scan minimized input even if clashes exist; "true"  → generate conformers and use a clash-free starting geometry
+CONF_ANALYSIS="false"            # "true" | "false" | "none", "false" → scan minimized input even if clashes exist; "true"  → generate conformers, clash-free starting geometry
 BCS="false"                      # "true" | "false" | "none", "false" → abort; "true" → use the conformer with lowest LJ energy.
 MCS="true"                       # "true" | "false" | "none", "true"→  find lower-energy conformations per angle
 N_CONF=20                        # number of conformers